joliva-ob/onebox-dynamic-pricing/README.md

 ## TODO list
++ update documentation and versioning
++ set forced list of events per client authenticated from configuration

++ Get environment and general configurations from environment vars
++ Handle requests by gorutines pool and control them by channels
++ unit testing
++ add endpoint /summaries
++ Get environment and general configurations from environment vars
++ Handle requests by gorutines pool and control them by channels
 + handle panic errors and recover it
-+ add endpoint /summaries
 + Link oauth to the server oauth trough eureka register
 + dockerizar un contenedor con la aplicación